 The programming pins for PIC microcontrollers are indicated in the datasheet.
 PIC microcontrollers support either In-Circuit Serial Programming (ICSP) or In-Circuit Debugging (ICD), with the latter allowing engineers to debug the firmware in real time.
 It is important to include the circuitry for the programming (ICSP or ICD) interface in the design for the PICKIT 4 or PICKIT 3 to connect to.

 Programming the Microcontroller

-With all the programming tools ready and the prototype assembled, programming the microcontroller is almost intuitive.
-Traditional programming tools require you to power up the hardware before any firmware downloads.
+With all the programming tools ready (regardless of ICSP or ICD) and the prototype assembled, programming the microcontroller is almost intuitive.
+Traditional programming tools require the programmer to power up the hardware before any firmware downloads.
 But the PICKIT programmers can be configured to power up the microcontroller as long as it doesn’t exceed its maximum current limit.

 There are two ways to get the firmware into the PIC microcontroller.
-In the MPLAB X IDE, you’ll find options to ‘Run Project’ or ‘Debug Project’ and clicking ‘Run Project’ compiles and builds your firmware in production mode while the latter creates a debug version of the firmware footprint.
+In the MPLAB X IDE, the programmer will find the options to ‘Run Project’ or ‘Debug Project’ and clicking ‘Run Project’ compiles and builds your firmware in production mode while the latter creates a debug version of the firmware footprint.
 You’ll want to take time to ensure that the final product is programmed with the production version of the firmware.